Cranot/hugo-allways/content/ebooks/programming/c++/index.md

 type: ebooks
 layout: programming-ebooks
 name: "C++"
-description: "Ebooks are a great way to start learning C programming, download and read your ebooks for C++ on any device, free & paid versions are both available."
+description: "Ebooks are a great way to start learning C++ programming, download and read your ebooks for C++ on any device, free & paid versions are both available."
 authors: ["All Ways to Study Team"]

 ---